 The award recognizes those who've had an "outstanding, widespread, and lasting impact on the teaching of physics."

 Anyone can have a career in science.
 Here are some tips and MagLab programs that will help you hone science skills for students of every age and stage.

 Students take field trips designed to inspire girls to pursue careers in science.

 These teachers went from their classroom to the lab to spend their summer break learning science skills.

 Teenagers spent Fridays at the MagLab this fall working on a research project.

 Getting a PhD in science is an arduous feat; for some minority students, it can be especially challenging.
 The MagLab is working to give these students the tools and opportunities they need to see their journey through.

-Ten years and 260 girls later, we look back at the impact of SciGirls, a unique, hands-on summer camp for girls who dig science, by talking to two former campers.
+Ten years and 260 girls later, look back at the impact of SciGirls, a unique, hands-on summer camp for girls, by talking to two former campers.